Buy a print

 return to HOME

-The proposal is for a 128 page, 210 mm square publication currently entitled ‘Things to Think About’.
-It focuses on everyday objects and depicts a range of artifacts each with a story to tell.
+The proposal is for a 128 page, 210 mm square, coffee table book currently entitled ‘Looking at Things’.
+It focuses on everyday objects and depicts a range of artefacts each with a story to tell.
 We live in a consumer society and surround ourselves with an array of products many of which are reassuringly familiar.
 However, on closer inspection they often raise ecological or social questions and trigger unexpected observations that call for careful scrutiny.

-Six groups of objects form the different sections of the book.
-They start with Things Discarded which looks at disposable items and celebrates their complex design forms rather than the brand images.
-Whilst we may re-cycle some of the materials used to make them, we throw away the actual objects which demonstrate the ingenuity of their designers and the inventiveness of the manufacturers.
+Things Discarded looks at disposable items, whilst we may re-cycle some of the materials used to make them, we throw away the actual objects which demonstrate the creativity and ingenuity of their designers and manufacturers.
 Objects include Tin Cans, Beer Bottles, Cardboard Boxes and Plastic Bags.

-Things Overlooked details the forms of artifacts which are so familiar that we perhaps take them for granted.
-The group includes Things Outside which deals with objects ‘above our heads’ and ‘beneath our feet’.
-Subjects include Paper Clips, Drawing Pins, String and Sticky Tape as well as Telegraph Poles and our Water Supply.
+Things Overlooked details the artefacts which are so familiar that we perhaps take them for granted.
+Subjects include Paper Clips, Drawing Pins and Sticky Tape.